 The natural wonder of the Ascension

-Luke uses the Ascension as a bridge that connects the end of his Gospel with the start of the book of Acts.
+Luke uses the Ascension as a bridge that connects the end of his Gospel with the start of the Book of Acts.
 His descriptions of the event in the two books are complementary, focusing on different details for different narrative purposes.
 Taken together, they form a complete picture that highlights both the humanity and the divinity of the departing Jesus.

 At the end of his Gospel, Luke keeps his focus intimate and earthbound.
 Jesus leads his disciples out to the small village of Bethany where they’d spent much time together, before blessing them and parting from them.
 But at the start of Acts, Luke turns his narrative gaze upward to the skies, following Jesus as he is lifted up off the earth and gradually disappears into the clouds.
 While his friends keep staring up as Jesus recedes from view, two men in white appear next to them on the ground, assuring them the Lord would return the same way they just saw him leave.

-Skeptics dismiss the Ascension as myth, and even believers often think of it as a near-mythic “religious” event, barely connected to the real world.
+Skeptics dismiss the Ascension as myth, and even believers can be prone to think of it as a near-mythic “religious” event, barely connected to the real world.
 But Luke presents it here as a natural wonder in the truest sense, a miracle occurring within the framework of physical reality.
 The details of the clouds and Jesus’ trajectory through them sound modern, observational, the way a reporter or meteorologist might describe them.
 There’s awe and wonder at the otherworldly majesty of the risen Christ, but also concrete realism about an event that happened in the actual physical world, to which Jesus has forever bound himself via his Incarnation.